Bowling (Malcolm in the Middle): Accolades

-The episode won two Primetime Emmy Awards for Outstanding Directing and Writing for a Comedy Series for Todd Holland and Alex Reid, respectively, in 2001.
-Leading on from this, Holland won the Directors Guild of America Award for Outstanding Directing – Comedy Series in 2002.
-Frankie Muniz was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series for this episode.
+The episode was nominated for, and won, two Primetime Emmy Awards for Outstanding Directing and Writing for a Comedy Series for Todd Holland and Alex Reid, respectively, in 2001.
+Frankie Muniz was also nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series for his work on the episode, but lost to the Will & Grace episode "Lows in the Mid-Eighties".
+Leading on from this, Holland won the Directors Guild of America Award for Outstanding Directing for a Comedy Series in 2002.